 Pieter Bruegel the Elder died in 1569, and experts regard him as a pioneer of genre painting and a superstar of the Renaissance.

-Ironically, you can view many of the works in relative peace and quiet today; the KHM just happens to have the world’s biggest and most important collection of his paintings.
-These include:
+Ironically, you can view many of the works in relative peace and quiet today; the KHM just happens to have the world’s biggest and most important collection of Bruegel’s paintings:

 - Children’s Games (1560)